-Daily Words of God | "The Vision of God's Work (3)" | Excerpt 39
+Daily Words of God: The Three Stages of Work | Excerpt 39

 The Age of Grace began with Jesus’ name.
-When Jesus began to perform His ministry,began to testify to the name of Jesus, and the name of Jehovah was no longer spoken of; instead, the Holy Spirit undertook the new work principally under the name of Jesus.
+When Jesus began to perform His ministry, the Holy Spirit began to testify to the name of Jesus, and the name of Jehovah was no longer spoken of; instead, the Holy Spirit undertook the new work principally under the name of Jesus.
 The testimony of those who believed in Him was borne for Jesus Christ, and the work they did was also for Jesus Christ.
 The conclusion of the Old Testament Age of Law meant that the work principally conducted under the name of Jehovah had come to an end.
 Henceforth, thewas no longer Jehovah; instead He was called Jesus, and from here on the Holy Spirit began the work principally under the name of Jesus.
 So, people who still today eat and drink the words of Jehovah, and still do everything according to the work of the Age of Law—are you not blindly conforming to rules?
 Are you not stuck in the past?
 You know now that the last days have arrived.
 Can it be that, when Jesus comes, He will still be called Jesus?
 Jehovah told the people of Israel that a Messiah would be coming, and yet when He did come, He was not called Messiah but Jesus.
 Jesus said that He would come again, and that He would arrive as He had departed.
 These were the words of Jesus, but did you see the way in which Jesus departed?
 Jesus left riding on a white cloud, but can it be that He will personally return among men on a white cloud?
 If that were so, would He not still be called Jesus?
 When Jesus comes again, the age will have already changed, so could He still be called Jesus?
 Is it that God can only be known by the name of Jesus?
 May He not be called by a new name in a new age?
 Can the image of one person and one particular name represent God in His entirety?
 In each age, God does new work and is called by a new name; how could He do the same work in different ages?
 How could He cling to the old?
 The name of Jesus was taken for the sake of the work of redemption, so would He still be called by the same name when He returns in the last days?
 Would He still be doing the work of redemption?
 Why is it that Jehovah and Jesus are one, yet They are called by different names in different ages?
 Is it not because the ages of Their work are different?
 Could a single name represent God in His entirety?
 This being so, God must be called by a different name in a different age, and He must use the name to change the age and to represent the age.
 For no one name can fully represent God Himself, and each name is able only to represent the temporal aspect of God’s disposition in a given age; all it needs to do is to represent His work.
 Therefore, God can choose whatever name befits His disposition to represent the entire age.
 Regardless of whether it is the age of Jehovah, or the age of Jesus, each age is represented by a name.
 At the end of the Age of Grace, the final age has arrived, and Jesus has already come.
 How could He still be called Jesus?
 How could He still assume the form of Jesus among men?
 Have you forgotten that Jesus was no more than the image of a Nazarene?
 Have you forgotten that Jesus was only the Redeemer of mankind?
 How could He take on the work of conquering and perfecting man in the last days?
 Jesus left riding on a white cloud—this is fact—but how could He return on a white cloud among men and still be called Jesus?
 If He really did arrive on a cloud, how would man fail to recognize Him?
 Would people all over the world not recognize Him?
 In that case, would Jesus alone not be God?
 In that case, the image of God would be the appearance of a Jew and would moreover be the same forever.
 Jesus said that He would arrive as He had departed, but do you know the true meaning of His words?
 Can it be that He told this group of you?
 All you know is that He will arrive as He departed, riding on a cloud, but do you know exactly how God Himself does His work?
 If you were truly able to see, then how are the words that Jesus spoke to be explained?
 He said: When the Son of man comes in the last days, He Himself will not know, the angels will not know, the messengers in heaven will not know, and all humanity will not know.
 Only the Father will know, that is, only the Spirit shall know.
 Even the Son of man Himself does not know, yet you are able to see and know?
 If you were capable of knowing and seeing with your own eyes, would these words not have been spoken in vain?
 And what did Jesus say at the time?
 “But of that day and hour knows no man, not the angels of heaven, nor the Son, but My Father only.
 But as the days of Noah were, so shall also the coming of the Son of man be. … Therefore be you also ready: for in such an hour as you think not the Son of man comes.”
 When that day comes, the Son of man Himself will not know it.
 The Son of man refers to the incarnate flesh of God, a normal and ordinary person.
 Even the Son of man Himself does not know, so how could you know?
 Jesus said that He would arrive as He had departed.
 When He arrives, even He Himself does not know, so can He inform you in advance?
 Are you able to see His arrival?
 Is that not a joke?